Welcome to the continuing story of my torrid love affair with the made-for-TV movie Sooner or Later.

 Last night I re-watched Sooner or Later to gain a more realistic, adult perspective of its impact on my life.
-Satire again hit, because if I took my findings too seriously I would need therapy.
+Satire again hit, because if I took my findings too seriously, I would need therapy.
 Think I’m kidding?

-Realization 1: My writing career began the night this film aired.
+Revelation 1: My writing career began the night this film aired.

-Realization 4: Caroline is brilliant!
+Revelation 4: Caroline is brilliant!